carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/03-quarto-documents.md

 2. Imagine you want to create a short document that includes some math formulas.
 The LaTeX document preparation can be used for this, but it can be difficult and overkill for just a few formulas in otherwise plain text.
 As we will learn, through Pandoc, Quarto lets you use just the best part of LaTeX---math formatting---while letting you write your text in a user-friendly way.
 The editor will automatically recognize the syntax and treat the equation as math.

-3. In a past version of this workshop we struggled with a scientific paper published in a reputable journal.
-In trying to recreate the plots the original authors created, we found it difficult and time-consuming to figure out exactly how the authors created their plots.
-Out of the many columns in their data, many with similar-sounding names, which did they use?
+3. In a past version of this workshop, we struggled with a scientific paper published in a reputable journal.
+In trying to recreate the original authors' plots, we found it difficult and time-consuming to figure out exactly how the authors created their plots.
+Out of the many columns in their data, many have similar-sounding names.
+Which did they use?
 How did they handle missing data?
 Exactly what operations did they perform to compute aggregate values?
 How much easier it would have been if they had published the code they used along with their paper.
 RStudio and Quarto allow you to do this.

 ## Anatomy of a Quarto Document

-The key to our reproducible workflow is using Quarto files in RStudio rather than basic scripts to render both code and paper narrative dynamically.
+The key to our reproducible workflow is using Quarto files in RStudio rather than basic scripts to dynamically render both code and paper narrative.
 So let’s do a quick anatomy lesson on the components of a Quarto file (YAML header, Quarto formatted, R code blocks; also known as "code chunks") and how to render them into our final formatted document.
 There are four distinct steps in the Quarto workflow:
 1. create a **YAML header** (optional)
 2. write Quarto-formatted **text**